The Cancer Research

 Interpreting the data

-After a systematic review of the global scientific literature, AICR/WCRF analyzed how vegetables and its nutrients affect the risk of developing cancer.
+After a systematic review of the global scientific literature, AICR/WCRF analyzed how vegetables and their nutrients affect the risk of developing cancer.

 - Estrogen receptor-negative (ER-) breast cancer